alveejawad/WellSync/website/src/our-users.md

 WellSync is created to provide a space where patients and healthcare providers can work together to improve on patient health.

 ### Patients:
-WellSync will provide a user-friendly application to allow patients to log and track their mood, sleep, symptoms, medication-use and substance-use on a daily basis.
+WellSync will provide a user-friendly application to allow patients to log their mood, sleep, symptoms, medication-use and substance-use on a daily basis.
 Patients at WellSync will also receive graphs and insights based on their logs to help get a better idea of their health and well-being.